gert7/agis/README.md

 The Actor model doesn't provide concurrency or parallelism, it assumes that concurrent access to shared data will happen in the environment, wraps around it and becomes its 'agent', and executes every command in the message box one after another - it's inherently and forcefully single-threaded

-As of Agis 0.1.7, methods that crash - either not returning nor raising an error - will be retried.
-This design choice made a lot of sense from an Actors point of view, as such you should write your code to be safely callable multiple times.
+As of Agis 0.1.9, methods that crash or raise an exception above the method itself will be retried forever until they return, but only up to 3 times via a single call to agis_call before returning an AgisRetryAttemptsExceeded.
+This requires you to write idempotent but retry-guaranteed methods, which leads to more reliable code.

 Installation
 ---